lpar/gzipped/README.md

 # gzipped.FileServer

-Drop-in replacement for golang http.FileServer which supports gzipped static content.
+Drop-in replacement for golang http.FileServer which supports static content compressed with gzip (including zopfli) or brotli.

 This allows major bandwidth savings for CSS, JavaScript libraries, fonts, and other static compressible web content.
-It also means you can compress the content with zopfli without significant runtime penalty.
+It also means you can compress the content without significant runtime penalty.

 ## Example